simonhasan/microbit-data-logging-2023-12-03/markdown-files/octopus-micropython.md

 #### Downloading `octopus.py`

 First, download the octopus module (`octopus.py`) in the GitHub repository [here](https://github.com/simonhasan/microbit-data-logging-2023-12-03/blob/main/code-files/octopus.py).
+This is a collection of several official ELECFREAKS modules combined in one file for convenience.

 Click on the ![github-download](assets/github-download.png) icon to download the file.